Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

-Kodaikanal or Kodai, fondly known as the Princess of Hill Stations, is a picturesque little hill station in the western ghats of India.
+Kodaikanal or Kodai, fondly known as the princess of hill stations, is a picturesque little hill station in the western ghats of India.
 The Kodaikanal lake lies at the heart of the town and is the most popular tourist attraction in Kodaikanal.
-Terrace farms, eucalyptus trees, flower-laden valleys and green meadows define the landscape of this town.
+Terrace farms, eucalyptus trees, flower-laden valleys, and green meadows define the landscape of Kodaikanal.
 Due to the vast influx of tourists, Kodaikanal has turned into yet another busy tourist hot-spot.
 Hotels have come up all around the town and there are more tourists on the road than locals.
 I visited Kodaikanal during the Republic Day weekend of 2019.
-I went there having done lots of research but with no fixed plans.
-Based on my observations and experiences, I’ve compiled this complete guide on Kodaikanal - covering all the Kodaikanal attractions, how to reach Kodaikanal from different cities, where to stay in Kodaikanal as well as some cost-saving tips as well as a list of all the places to visit in Kodaikanal in 2 days.
+Based on my observations and experiences, I’ve compiled this complete guide on Kodaikanal - covering all the Kodaikanal attractions, how to reach Kodaikanal from different cities, where to stay in Kodaikanal, some cost-saving tips as well as a list of all the places to visit in Kodaikanal in 2 days.

 How to Reach Kodaikanal